MicrosoftDocs/security/security-docs/GSP/OnlineSources.md

 ## Contact Us

-Contact your local Microsoft representative or email **gspteam\@microsoft.com** to learn more about the Government Security Program
+Contact your local Microsoft representative to learn more about the Government Security Program